Women's education in the United States: Statistics

 Since the early 1970s, women have surpassed men in terms of college enrollment and graduation rates.

-According to Ellen DuBois and Lynn Dumenil, they estimate that the number of bachelor and doctorate degrees from 1950–1980 for women are:
+According to Ellen DuBois and Lynn Dumenil, they estimate that the number of bachelor and doctorate degrees from 1950 to 1980 for women are:

 The statistics for enrollment of women in higher education in the 1930s varies depending upon the type of census performed in that year.

 According to the U.S. Office of Education, the total number of enrollment for women in higher education the U.S. in 1930 was 480,802.
 This information was gathered by the U.S. Office of Education on a biannual basis, and reflects an estimate for the academic year (Fall 1929 - Spring 1930).

 The U.S. Department of Commerce and Bureau of the Census performed a preliminary estimate for the same year (1930) of women in higher education in the U.S. The total number was 481,000 enrolled.
 This estimate was based on a calendar year census, in contrast to the academic year estimate performed by the U.S. Office of Education in the same year.

 Surpassing equality and overrepresentation

 Total undergraduate degree figures show that females outnumbered their male counterparts for the first time in the late 1970s.
 However, since 1981, women have steadily been outpacing men in bachelor's degrees earned, from only a 1% lead in 1980 to 33% advantage in 2015.
-Which means for every 100 males that graduate, 134 women do, however women have an additional privilege, "5,864 verified private scholarships, showed that there are 4 times as many scholarships specifically designated for women as opposed to those for men.".
+This means that for every 100 men that graduate, 134 women do.
+There are a substantial amount of scholarships meant to help women's access to education - "5,864 verified private scholarships, showed that there are 4 times as many scholarships specifically designated for women as opposed to those for men.".